UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Adopt eco-friendly habits like using smart thermostats, LED lighting, and solar power to significantly reduce your monthly utility costs.

-• Smart Thermostats: These advanced devices learn your daily schedule and adjust the temperature automatically.
-According to the Department of Energy, lowering your thermostat by just 7 to 10 degrees for eight hours a day can save you up to 10% on your annual heating and cooling costs.
+• Smart Thermostats: These advanced devices learn your daily schedule and adjust temperatures automatically.
+Lowering your thermostat by just seven to 10 degrees for eight hours a day can save you up to 10% on your annual heating and cooling costs.

-• Water Conservation: Installing low-flow showerheads and immediately fixing running toilets can save an average family up to 2,700 gallons of water per year, noticeably reducing your municipal water bill.
+• Water Conservation: Installing low-flow showerheads and immediately fixing running toilets can save an average family up to 2,700 gallons of water per year, lowering your municipal water bill.

-• Go Solar: If you own your property, consider installing solar panels.
-Generating your own clean energy can offset up to 100% of your electrical usage, drastically cutting your reliance on the aging public grid.
+• Go Solar: Generating your own clean energy can offset a massive portion of your electrical usage and dramatically cut your reliance on the aging public grid.

 For more detailed strategies on reducing your power usage, check out our comprehensive guide on how to save on your electric bill.